ryan-m-may/webpackBoilerplate/README.md

 Follow these steps in order to use this project:

+1. Fork this repository.
-1. Run `npm install`
+2. Run `npm install`
-2. To use webpack:
+3. To use webpack:
     * For development mode: `npm run dev`
     * For production mode: `npm run build`